-The Different Types of Impacted Wisdom Teeth, Explained By Your Glen Ellyn General & Family Dentist
+The Different Types of Impacted Wisdom Teeth, Explained By Your General Dentist in Glen Ellyn, IL

 Approximately 5 million wisdom teeth are removed in the U.S. every year!
 Because our jaws have evolved to be too small to fit third molars (aka wisdom teeth), they often grow in incorrectly - pushing against other teeth, erupting at an angle, sometimes even getting stuck in the jaw bone.
 Some lucky people have wisdom teeth that grow in correctly and do not need to get them removed, and an even smaller number of lucky people do not grow wisdom teeth at all!

 However, chances are that for the benefit of your overall oral health, your dentist will recommend getting your wisdom teeth extracted before they can cause any further dental health issues.
 Each case is different, and the type of extraction (simple or surgical), let alone whether or not you need your wisdom teeth removed at all, depends on how it is growing into your mouth and jaw.
 Take a look at the different types of impacted wisdom teeth!

 Mesial impactions are the most common type of wisdom tooth impaction: the tooth is angled forward towards the front of the mouth and pushes against the molar in front of it.
 Whether or not this type of impacted wisdom tooth needs to be removed depends on the severity of the angle.
 Mesial impactions often lead to a partial eruption, where only part of the crown will erupt past the gums.